15 Awesome Things To Do In Tallinn [Estonia] In 2024

 Like many other places in Europe, we found that autumn was a wonderful time to visit Tallinn.

-However, I’ve heard great things about Tallinn during winter and the Christmas season, so I think it would be a great time to visit too.
+However, I’ve heard great things about Tallinn during winter and the Christmas season, so I think that would be a great time to visit too.

 What is the best way to get to Tallinn?